teodorlu/hotload/README.md

 feedback loop and continuous program state. `hotload` differs from other reloaders with its focus on

-- Minimal dependencies
+- No dependencies other than Python 2/3.
-- Simple execution model (< 200 lines).
+- Simple: at ~200 lines, you can read it in a few minutes.

 ## Quick start with CLI (Linux / Mac)